pingcap/tidb/docs/design/2020-08-04-global-index.md

 ### Read from global index

-In TiDB, operators in partitioned table will be translated to union in the logical plan phase.
-But a in-progress project plan to translate operators to new partitioned table executors (see issue: [#18016](https://github.com/pingcap/tidb/issues/18016)). we will follow this project and add global index support in new executors.
+In TiDB, operators in the partitioned table will be translated to UnionAll in the logical plan phase.
+But an in-progress project plan to translate operators to new partitioned table executors (see issue: [#18016](https://github.com/pingcap/tidb/issues/18016)). we will follow this project and add global index support in new executors.

 ## Rationale